-Companies with ESG risk ratings which are considered excellent are included in this category.
-A decision to make an investment in a company with an excellent risk rating does not require any separate action from a responsible investment point of view.
+Companies with ESG risk ratings between 0 and 19.99 are included in this category.
+The risk arising from the ESG criteria is considered low.
+A decision to make an investment in a company with a low risk rating does not require any separate action from a responsible investment point of view.